g-nurk/Project-1-Manual/README.md

 [Click here to see my project 1 Final Testing Report](https://acrobat.adobe.com/id/urn:aaid:sc:EU:0fc5199b-9111-4979-afde-b4ab2d824e9c)

-Our first project at Cerembrum Hub was: “Food Ordering App”.
+Our first project at Cerebrum Hub was: “Food Ordering App”.
 Customer was Bella’s Pizzeria and they only had one physical restaurant where they were making authentic pizzas based on their own unique recipes.

 Project objectives: Decrease number of physical contacts using remote ordering system; Record and secure customers data to comply with GDPR and data privacy laws; Store customers data for 21 days according to the government demands.